5 Fascinating Facts About Migratory Birds

 - Most birds fly around 20 to 30 miles per hour, but the great snipe is a real speed demon.
 This bird flies its 4,200-mile migratory route at speeds up to 60 mph.
 In fact, the great snipe is only known animal to travel at such high speeds over long distances.

-5. Why Do Birds Fly in a V Shape?
+5. Why Do Geese Fly in a V Shape?

 The V-shape (or sometimes a J-shape) that migrating birds often fly in is called an echelon, and there are two very good reasons why birds make these formations.
 First, birds in the rear of the echelon save energy because it is easier to fly in the vortex created by the birds in the front of the echelon.
 The V or J formation also makes it easier for a flock of birds to see and communicate with each other.